RedianOS-Development/RedPKG/README.md

 ## Contributing

 We welcome contributions from the community!
-If you'd like to contribute to **RedianOS**, DM @argon_dev at Discord
+If you'd like to contribute to **RedianOS**, DM @rudy.in at Discord

 ## Spread the word!